Replicating objects created with server-side encryption (SSE) using KMS keys

 <ReplicationConfiguration> <Rule> ... <SourceSelectionCriteria> <SseKmsEncryptedObjects> <Status>Enabled</Status> </SseKmsEncryptedObjects> </SourceSelectionCriteria> <Destination> ... <EncryptionConfiguration> <ReplicaKmsKeyID>

-AWS KMS key ID for the AWS Region of the destination bucket.
+AWS KMS key ARN or Key Alias ARN that's in the same AWS Region as the destination bucket.

 </ReplicaKmsKeyID> </EncryptionConfiguration> </Destination> ... </Rule> </ReplicationConfiguration>